-Mr. Tansri Saridju Benui, aged 56, was appointed as an executive Director on 7 September 2018, and was appointed to be a member of the Nomination Committee of the Board, an authorised representative and compliance officer of the Company on 31 December 2019.
+Mr. Tansri Saridju Benui, aged 55, was appointed as an executive Director on 7 September 2018, and was appointed to be a member of the Nomination Committee of the Board, an authorised representative and compliance officer of the Company on 31 December 2019.
 He obtained his Bachelor of Science in USA, 1988 and his Diploma in Computer Programming and Systems in Canada, 1987.
-For the period from May 2010 to November 2015, Mr. Benui was an executive director of Vashion Group Ltd (currently known as Incredible Holdings Limited) ("Vashion Group"), issued shares of which are listed on the Singapore Stock Exchange (Stock Code RDR), and he was/has been an executive director of each of the following companies, which was/has been a subsidiary of the Vashion Group during material times: Switech Systems & Marketing Pte Ltd from May 2010 to September 2020, HiTech Distribution Pte Ltd, and Chemitec Industrial Private Limited (the aforesaid private companies are incorporated in Singapore) since May 2010, and PT.
-Louis Gianni (a private company incorporated in Indonesia) since April 2013.
+He has been acting as an executive director of HiTech Distribution Pte Ltd ("HTDPL"), Chemitec Industrial Private Limited ("CIPL") and Switech Systems & Marketing Pte Ltd ("SSMPL") (the aforesaid private companies are incorporated in Singapore) since May 2010 and an executive director of PT.
+Louis Gianni ("PTLG") (a private company incorporated in Indonesia) since April 2013.
 He is also the Managing Partner of Plenus Investment Inc (a private company incorporated in Canada) since January 2017.
+For the period from May 2010 to November 2015, Mr. Benui had been appointed as the executive director of Vashion Group Ltd, a company listed on the Singapore Stock Exchange (Stock Code 43J).
+HTDPL, CIPL, SSMPL and PTLG are subsidiaries of Vashion Group Ltd.